system76/tech-docs/src/models/gaze15/repairs.md

 ### Steps to replace the external battery:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Slide the locks that hold the battery to their unlocked positions.
+2. Slide the locks that hold the battery to their unlocked positions.
 (One lock will click into place, while the other is on a spring.)
-2. Hold back the spring-loaded lock while removing the battery.
+3. Hold back the spring-loaded lock while removing the battery.
-3. Replace the battery/insert the new battery, then slide the clicking lock to its locked position.
+4. Replace the battery/insert the new battery, then slide the clicking lock to its locked position.

 ## Replacing the wireless card: